 A leader must be passionate about pursuing the vision he sees for his leadership for it to truly come to pass.
 Leading people to a destination is a demanding task that requires a lot of effort and commitment so the leader must be passionate about the destination he sees enough to keep at it through all the demands that come with the vision.

 As Myles Munroe always says, you should not only be willing to live for your vision you should be willing to die for it.
 That is a passionate pursuit.

 The leaders of all time we celebrate today are those who had so much passion for their dreams or vision for the people, and were willing to lay aside their freedom, reputation, family, pleasure, and literally themselves, to pursue the actualization of that vision.

-Think of Martin Luther King Jr, Nelson Mandela or Mahatma Gandhi and you will appreciate the place of passion and passionate pursuit towards the success of leadership.
+Think of Martin Luther King Jr, Nelson Mandela, or Mahatma Gandhi and you will appreciate the place of passion and passionate pursuit of the success of leadership.

 Now, your leadership may not require that you lay down your life or be jailed (a dead man doesn’t lead), but you must be willing to lay down your life for your vision.

 Most of the leaders who were willing to lay down their lives didn’t die till their leadership was successful, but it was that willingness that pushed them to continue through the tough times.
 Passion keeps you motivated toward the success of your leadership even when you aren’t getting the desired results.